verilator/verilator/docs/guide/exe_verilator.rst

    clocker will cause the signal indicated to be considered a clock, and remove it from the combinatorial logic reevaluation checking code.
 This may greatly improve performance.

+.. option:: --no-clk <signal-name>

+   Prevent the specified signal from being marked as clock.
+See :vlopt:`--clk`.

 .. option:: --compiler <compiler-name>